Matthew 5

 14 Then Jesus said, ‘When other people do wrong things against you, you must forgive them.
 Then God, your Father in heaven, will also forgive you for the wrong things that you have done.
 15 But if you do not forgive other people, then your Father will not forgive you.’

 16 Jesus then said, ‘You may decide to fast for some time.
 But do not look sad so that people know you are doing a special thing.
 Hypocrites want people to see how good they are.
 They make their faces dirty.
 Then other people can see that they are fasting.
 I tell you this: people have praised them and that is the only gift that they will get.
 17 But when you fast for some time, you should wash your face.
 Make your hair look nice.
 18 Then other people will not know that you are doing a special thing.
 But God, your Father, will know.
 You do not see him but he sees what you do secretly.
-He will give you good things in return.
+In return, he will give you good things.

 19 Do not want to have many valuable things here in the world.
 Insects or water can destroy those kinds of things.
 Or people may come into your house and they can rob you of those things.
 20 Instead, you should want to have valuable things in heaven.
 Insects and water cannot destroy anything there.
 Men cannot rob you of your things there.
 21 Then you will be thinking a lot about heaven, because that is where you keep your valuable things.